-This permit is particularly helpful for those applying under economic immigration programs such as the Federal Skilled Worker Program, Canadian Experience Class, or other programs such as Labour Market Impact Assessment, and Students Inside Canada.
+This permit is particularly helpful for those applying under economic immigration programs such as the Federal Skilled Worker Program, Canadian Experience Class, or other programs such as Labour Market Impact Assessment.
 With the BOWP, applicants can maintain their work status in Canada while waiting for their PR decision, avoiding the need for an employer to apply for a Labour Market Impact Assessment (LMIA).
 The flexibility provided by the BOWP ensures that both workers and employers can continue contributing to the Canadian economy without unnecessary interruptions.

 A Bridging Open Work Permit is a temporary permit that allows individuals in Canada to keep working while they wait for a decision on their PR application.
 The BOWP serves as a bridge between the expiration of their current work permit and the final decision on their PR status.
 This is particularly beneficial for individuals under the Federal Skilled Worker program.